Strikezor/Leetcode-Solutions/README.md

-#Leetcode Solutions
+# LeetCode Solutions

 This repository contains all my leetcode submissions.
+Feel free to check them out!